 Being elected isn't all about knowing the most people or printing the most posters.
 You can succeed by campaigning in creative ways and speaking to as many students as possible.
 A key element to a successful campaign is the publicity - how you tell students about your ideas and persuade them to vote.

-Any physical publicity for your campaign must be approved and stamped prior to reproduction and/or display/circulation.
+Any publicity for your campaign must be approved prior to reproduction and/or display/circulation.
 All promotional material must include where, when and how to vote.
-Campaign material can be approved at the SU offices on either campus.
+Campaign material can be approved remotely.

 Campaign theme